kuzzleio/documentation-old/src/guide/essentials/user-authentication.md

 ## Kuzzle User Identifier (kuid)

 When a user is created, Kuzzle will automatically generate a random unique identifier for that user.
-This id is referred to as a `kuid` and is used by the security engine to identify a unique user and link them to multiple external identifiers (email, phone number, etc.) for use with different authentication plugins.
+This id is referred to as a `kuid` and is used by the security layer to identify a unique user and link them to multiple external identifiers (email, phone number, etc.) for use with different authentication plugins.

 This system allows a user to login to Kuzzle using different strategies and, potentially, different login identifiers, while still being considered as an unique entity by Kuzzle.